b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 * Olivelle, Patrick (ed.)
 (2019).
 'Grihasta: The Householder in Ancient Indian Religious Culture'.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 9780190696177 (ebook).

 **Purport:**<br>
-A most useful volume; unfortunately, Olivelle in the 'Introdicti(n' and none of the scheduled articles by the various authors address the Grihasta and the Agamic (Tantric) Traditions, whether understood as pre-, extra-, post- or arrising out of the Vedic Traditions in the strict and technical denotation.
+A most useful volume; unfortunately, Olivelle in the 'Introduction' and none of the scheduled articles by the various authors address the Grihasta and the Agamic (Tantric) Traditions, whether understood as pre-, extra-, post- or arising out of the Vedic Traditions in the strict and technical denotation.

 ### OLSON, C. ###